-This term our Year 11 students participated in a one-day conference put together by our Deputy Head and our Heads of House called BODi Day.
+Our Year 11 students recently participated in a one-day conference put together by our Deputy Head and our Heads of House called BODi Day.
 The title is an acronym for “By Our Deeds: Inquiry”.
 Like a true conference, the students were presented with keynote speeches and had the opportunity to participate in a number of workshop sessions over the course of the day.
 There were sessions on healthy eating and physical well-being, emotional self-control, mindfulness, yoga and meditation, social connectedness and integrity.
 In the evening, parents and students were invited back to the school to discuss the nature of ‘meaningful relationships’.
 The focus of this conference though, was on a couple of big questions: what does it mean to be a ‘good man’, and how can we find happiness and contentment in our lives?
 Such questions are central to all of us as we navigate through difficult times, and are surely as important in education as Mathematics or History.

 Our students were presented with some pretty challenging material and ideas by our keynote speaker, Dr Justin Coulson.
 He spoke to them about the importance of respect in a digital world, when it is so easy to drag others down.
 He also confronted the elephant in the room of pornography, its ease of access and its long-term impacts on health and relationships.
 Our students were given the opportunity to discuss and ask questions about topics we generally find difficult to talk about, and were impressive in their thoughtfulness and maturity.
 I empathise with their struggles to work out what it means to be ‘male’ in a world in which some men treat women appallingly, when domestic violence is occurring at horrific rates, and when both men and women are too often objectified and portrayed publically in dehumanising ways.
 They cannot escape their masculinity; how are they to wear it with pride?